 - Decide whether your block will be available outside this message or unique to this message.

-Step 2 - Create your views
+Step 2 - Create your Views

-Once the block has been added to your message, you need to create the various Views (or it could just be one) that will control what content is shown to recipients in your message.
+Once the block has been added to your message, you need to create the various Views (or it could just be one) that will control what content is shown to Contacts in your message.

-For example, let's say you want to display part of your message to recipients differently depending on whether they live in Virginia, Arizona, or New York.
+For example, let's say you want to display part of your message to Contacts differently depending on whether they live in Virginia, Arizona, or New York.
 In this case, you would have chosen the State field for the Dynamic Content block.
 Then, you would create a View for each state, and add the specific content you want to display for each.

 To create a View: